packmastermc/chromedebugtools/README.md

 Please be cautious and read script statements carefully before you run them on your computer.
 Skipping this precaution may lead to unwanted actions being performed.

+Javascript files do not change frequently, however if they do change to correspond to a newer version of Chrome, they will be stated below.

+[ NONE ]

+Chrome URLs are the most stable of all features.
+They almost never change.
+Changes will not be publicly broadcasted.
+They will just be a new commit to the old file.
+Please watch out for commits if you would like the latest URLs.

+Chrome extensions are the most heavily updated of all.
+These updates may not be posted into this repository until stability tests have been complete.
+(Extensions go through a series of stability tests until clear to be published on this repository.)
+Extensions may not be the latest release.
+For the latest release, please go to the official download for the extension.

 # PLEASE TAKE CAUTION